Unidata/netcdf-c/man4/netcdf-install.md

   [[\<](#Building-NetCDF-With-HDF5 "Previous section in reading order")]   [[\>](#Building-on-Unix "Next section in reading order")]       [[\<\<](#Quick-Instructions "Beginning of this chapter or previous chapter")]   [[Up](#Quick-Instructions "Up section")]   [[\>\>](#Building-on-Unix "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ------------------------------------------------------------------------ ----------------------------------------------------------- --- ------------------------------------------------------------------------------- ------------------------------------------ -------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-2.3 Building with HDF4 Support {.section}
+2.3 Building with HDF4 Support
 ------------------------------

 The netCDF-4 library can (since version 4.1) read HDF4 data files, if